Read more:

 As long as you own a MasterCard credit card, you can link it to your amaze account and double dip in rebates too!

-For example, the Citi Rewards Card is a popular choice pairing with amaze.
-You can earn 10X Rewards Points (4 mpd) on eligible online and offline shopping spend (including selected department stores), ride-hailing apps, and online groceries and food delivery.
+The Citi Rewards Card is a popular choice pairing with amaze because you can earn 10X Rewards Points (4 mpd) on eligible online and offline shopping spend (including selected department stores), ride-hailing apps, online groceries, and online food delivery.

 On top of that, you’ll earn 1 InstaPoint for every S$1 spent in FCY transactions of at least S$10, which you can proceed to either convert for 1% cashback or discounts on overseas money transfers with amaze.